bethsmith0623/SEI-CC_4/work/w01/d4/03-dom-intro.md

 - Now that we're able to select an element of our choosing, let's see how we can change the content of that element.

-- By inspecting the properties of a DOM element in the console, we will find a couple of properties that we can use to read and set content:
+- By inspecting the properties of a DOM element in the console, we will find a couple of properties that we can use to read and set its content:
 	- **`innerHTML`** - Used to retrieve/set content as HTML
 	- **`textContent`** - Used to retrieve/set content as plain text